beniteza/LightUp/README.md

 5. Choose an animation.
 Acceptable animations are: THEATER_CHASE_RAINBOW, RAINBOW, RAINBOW_CYCLE, COLOR_WIPE, THEATER_CHASE.
 6. Add the color and time variable after the selected animation.
 7. Write END to close the code to be translated.
+8. Save the text file.
+9. open the terminal and run the command "python3 LightUpApp.py"

 ### Video Demonstration
 [Video demonstration can be found here](https://youtu.be/9BA-wBgDyLw)